AwalaApp/specs/rs000-core.md

 - `publicAddress` is the public address of the node.
 - `identityPublicKey` is the DER serialization of the public key in the node's identity key pair per [RS-002](./rs002-pki.md).
-- `sessionPublicKey` is the DER serialization of the public key in the node's session key pair per [RS-003](./rs003-key-agreement.md).
+- `sessionPublicKey` represents the node's session key pair per [RS-003](./rs003-key-agreement.md).
+This sequence is further defined as follows:
+  - `id`: the unique identifier of the key pair.
+  - `publicKey`: the DER serialization of the public key.

 ## Message Transport Bindings